Computational Social Science, Master's programme - Information for admitted students

 Preparing for your first semester

 We take education very seriously and want your time with us to be as useful as possible.
-Because our programme sits at the intersection of the computational and social sciences, you will be expected to become adept at both performing computational analyses and thinking through and writing compelling social scientific arguments.
-In other words, verbal and quantitative skills will be equally important to your success in the programme.
-Our programme is thus demanding and will require focused, full-time work and dedication by our students.
+Verbal and quantitative skills will be equally important to your success in the programme.
+We expect you to become adept at both performing computational analyses and thinking through and writing compelling social scientific arguments.

-To that end, you will want to arrive with some background in math, programming, and social science basics.
-For those new to computational methods, we will pull together an intensive self-study programme related to the use of the R-programming environment.
+With this in mind, we suggest that you spend some time prior to your arrival developing some basic skills in math, programming, and social science.
+For those new to computational methods, we will put together an intensive self-study programme related to the use of the R-programming environment.
 For those of you who are new to the social sciences, we will send along a reading list that will provide a broad introduction to key theoretical and substantive issues.
 We will also assemble self-study materials related to key topics in mathematics, for those who feel they need a refresher course.
 More information about these facilitated self-study programmes will be provided at the end of the spring.
-We recommend to take such preparations seriously.
+We recommend taking these preparations seriously.
 From previous cohorts, we have noted that students that are prepared for both the computational/statistical and social-scientific aspects of this program are more likely to successfully master the courses and the programme as a whole.
 It would also be best to come to campus with a computational social scientist’s most important tool: a personal computer, preferably a laptop.

 If you want to decline your offer